venkateshwarans/drive-extractor/README.md

 **2.** Open the project that you just created.

 **3.** Hit 'Run'.
 It will ask for your Google Login.
 Once you give permission, it will execute the script and you will see the Add on under the 'Add-ons' menu in the spreadsheet

+> Addon was created using the boilerplate - [apps-script-starter](https://github.com/labnol/apps-script-starter)